Multi-Agent Orchestration in Snowflake Intelligence

 Step 2: Configure and Run Setup Script

-Open multi_agent_setup_generic.sql and replace all placeholders:
+Open SQL Code and replace all placeholders:

 | Placeholder | Description | Example |